 All types of privet are highly poisonous to horses but the box privet is the most dangerous, even in small amounts it can prove to be fatal.

-A member of the digitalis family foxgloves are so poisonous that eating just a 100g can kill a perfectly health horse in just a couple of horses.
+A member of the digitalis family foxgloves are so poisonous that eating just a 100g can kill a perfectly healthy horse in just a couple of hours.

 Even if it’s dried and fed as hay bracken (or bracken fern as it’s sometimes called) can still be extremely toxic to horses and will, if not treated quickly, be fatal.
 Horses won’t naturally choose to eat bracken but will if it’s been picked a fed to them.

-Milkweed is extremely toxic to horses and can cause spasms, loss of control of muscles and even effect the horse’s heart rate.
-In extreme cases it can paralyse the muscles around the lungs.
-As a rule horses won’t eat milkweed but if they don’t have enough good quality food or grazing they could end up eating it.
+Milkweed is extremely toxic to horses and can cause spasms, loss of control of muscles and even affect the horse’s heart rate.
+In extreme cases, it can paralyze the muscles around the lungs.
+As a rule, horses won’t eat milkweed but if they don’t have enough good quality food or grazing they could end up eating it.
 Unlike some other toxic plants though milkweed is very rarely fatal to horses.

 Lawn or garden cuttings

-You might be surprised to know that you shouldn’t feed horses buttercups, doing so can irritate their mouth and cause diarrhoea as well as colic.
-Generally horses will graze around them and if they’re dried in hay or have been frozen (ie during winter) they will no longer be toxic.
+You might be surprised to know that you shouldn’t feed horses buttercups, doing so can irritate their mouth and cause diarrhea as well as colic.
+Generally, horses will graze around them and if they’re dried in hay or have been frozen (ie during winter) they will no longer be toxic.
 That said though you shouldn’t feed them to horses anyway.